-- General public to inform and involve them in developing the stormwater program. - ▶ Utah Department of Environmental Quality to report on plans for implementing the permit in the coming year(s). - ▶ Elected officials and municipal staff to use as an internal planning document.
+- General public to inform and involve them in developing the stormwater program. - Utah Department of Environmental Quality to report on plans for implementing the permit in the coming year(s). - Elected officials and municipal staff to use as an internal planning document.

 The SWMP document is divided into two parts.
 The first is the program manual.
-The program manual is divided into ten sections.
-Sections 1-4 provide introductory information, regulatory context, water quality and SWMP goals, and information on receiving streams and waters.
-Sections 5-10 are the minimum control measures provided in the permit.
+The program provides regulatory context, water quality and SWMP goals and information on receiving streams and waters.
+The next sections provides minimum control measures provided in the permit.
 Each section contains:

-- Regulatory language from Washington City's permit to aid elected officials and municipal staff in understanding the relationship between the selected BMPs and compliance with state and federal regulations. - ▶ BMP selection rationale provides a brief description and summary of why the BMPs were selected, according to permit requirements. - ▶ BMP Summary Tables list each BMP, department lead, implementation schedule, and measurable goals. - an individual BMP Fact Sheet provides a description, target audience, responsible party contact information, existing program elements, proposed MS4 activities, and measurable goals for each selected BMP.
+- Regulatory language from Washington City's permit to aid elected officials and municipal staff in understanding the relationship between the selected BMPs and compliance with state and federal regulations. - BMP selection rationale provides a brief description and summary of why the BMPs were selected, according to permit requirements. - BMP Summary Tables list each BMP, department lead, implementation schedule, and measurable goals. - an individual BMP Fact Sheet provides a description, target audience, responsible party contact information, existing program elements, proposed MS4 activities, and measurable goals for each selected BMP.